chirun-ncl/chirun/docs/source/reference/chirun_latex.rst

 Chirun LaTeX Package
 =======================

-When compiling LaTeX documents in Chirun, a LaTeX package is provided to provide some supporting functionality.
+When compiling LaTeX documents in Chirun, the ``chirun`` LaTeX package provides some supporting functionality.

 Using Chirun LaTeX Package
 --------------------------